bcoggins78/sequelizedBurger/README.md

 #### Heroku Link to Project:
 [https://safe-shelf-43250.herokuapp.com/](https://safe-shelf-43250.herokuapp.com/)

 This week introduced the use of Sequelize.
-This is a node based app that uses JavaScript in place of datbase queries.
+This is a node based app that uses JavaScript in place of MySQL database queries.

 This project uses: